Azure/azure-quickstart-templates/application-workloads/sas/sas-viya/README.md

 ![Outputs Screen](outputs.jpg)

 * To connect to VMs through Azure Bastion:
-1. Log in to the Azure Bastion server as *PrimaryUserName*:
+1. Log in to the Azure Bastion server using the value that you specified for the deployment parameter *PrimaryUserName*:
 ```
 ssh <PrimaryUserName>@<AnsibleControllerIP>
 ```
-2. From the Azure Bastion server, connect to the services, controller, and worker VMs as *PrimaryUserName*:
+2. From the Azure Bastion server, connect to the services, controller, and worker VMs using the value that you specified for the deployment *PrimaryUserName*:
 ```
 ssh <PrimaryUserName>@services
 ssh <PrimaryUserName>@controller